loh-tar/cpd/README.md

 ### TODO

   - Improve detection of true target drives
+  - Review logging stuff, now it looks a little haphazard
   - Modify command _show w_ to take arguments to choose data to display
-  - Solution to #6
+  - Solution to #6 nice/ionice
-  - Enhance this list

 ### Things they have to wait for a past 1.0 release